astrophpeter/SFH-COSMOS/README.md

 * SHF is dependant on enviroment.
 For low bin redshift (0-0.5) Med-High over-densities mean lower tq.
 Larger hump in tq.
 Low over-density no hump in tq.

 ## Current Issues and To-do list

+* Colour Degeneracy plots don't match starpy output and are very similar to NUV-r, why?

+* Intersection of galaxies with enviroment and GZ morphology data is small, possibly use GZ morphology as a tracer for over density?

 ## References